-- CE is HIGH. - The device is not in UVLO and not in VCCLOWV mode. - The device is not in SLEEP mode. - The VCC voltage is lower than the AC overvoltage threshold (VCC < V{ACOV}). - 30-ms delay is complete after initial power up. - The REGN LDO and VREF LDO voltages are at the correct levels. - Thermal shutdown (TSHUT) is not valid. - · TS fault is not detected.
+- CE is HIGH.

+- The device is not in UVCCLOWV mode.

+- The device is not in SLEEP mode.

+- The VCC voltage is lower than the ac overvoltage threshold (VCC < V{ACOV}).

+- 30-ms delay is complete after initial power up.

+- The REGN LDO and VREF LDO voltages are at the correct levels.

+- Thermal shut (TSHUT) is not valid.

+- TS fault is not detected.

-Any of the following conditions will stop ongoing charging:
+Any of the following conditions stops ongoing charging:

 - CE is LOW.

-- Adapter is removed, causing the device to enter UVLO, VCCLOWV, or SLEEP mode.
+- Adapter is removed, causing the device to enter VCCLOWV or SLEEP mode.

 - Adapter is over voltage.

 - The REGN or VREF LDOs are overloaded.

-- TSHUT IC temperature threshold is reached (145°C on rising edge with 15°C hysteresis).